Epic-Busta/PaperMC-Container/README.md

 4. Save these files
 5. Run the container again.
 It should start up your Minecraft server.
 	* If you're not using host networking, remember to publish port 25565 (-p 25565)
+	* You'll need to port forward this port to make it public.
+6. Open the eula.txt and accept the Mojang EULA.
+7. Run the container.

-6. Now you have a working Minecraft Server, running in a Docker container.
+Now you have a working Minecraft Server, running in a Docker container.

-You will need to accept the EULA in EULA.txt.

 ## Variables
 Set inside paperupdate.sh and paperstart.sh.
 Put your setting **inside** the quotations. (e.g. "1.16.2", "YES")

+These are NOT set by default.
+Server owners should be aware of what their server and this docker container will do.
 #### UPDATE
 ##### Auto-Update behavior
 `YES` `PROMPT` `NO`